Business process management: Practice

 While the steps can be viewed as a cycle, economic or time constraints are likely to limit the process to only a few iterations.
 This is often the case when an organization uses the approach for short to medium term objectives rather than trying to transform the organizational culture.
 True iterations are only possible through the collaborative efforts of process participants.
 In a majority of organizations, complexity requires enabling technology (see below) to support the process participants in these daily process management challenges.

-To date, many organizations often start a BPM project or program with the objective of optimizing an area that has been identified as an area for improvement.
+To date, some organizations often start a BPM project or program with the objective of optimizing an area that has been identified as an area for improvement.

 Currently, the international standards for the task have limited BPM to the application in the IT sector, and ISO/IEC 15944 covers the operational aspects of the business.
 However, some corporations with the culture of best practices do use standard operating procedures to regulate their operational process.
 Other standards are currently being worked upon to assist in BPM implementation (BPMN, enterprise architecture, Business Motivation Model).